 The RO closed to all new generating capacity on 31 March 2017.
 There are also a number of early closures which are in force for specific technologies.
 Generators who are eligible to apply for a grace period can gain entry to the RO after these closures for a specified amount of time.
 More information on the 2017 closure and early closures is on the RO closure page.

 Renewables Obligation Certificates (ROCs)

-ROCs are green certificates issued to operators of accredited renewable generating stations for the eligible renewable electricity they generate.
+ROCs are certificates issued to operators of accredited renewable generating stations for the eligible renewable electricity they generate.
 Operators can trade ROCs with other parties.
 ROCs are ultimately used by suppliers to demonstrate that they have met their obligation.

 We assess and, where appropriate, accredit RO applications that have been made to us.
 Assessments are made based on the evidence submitted with the application and the circumstances specific to the generating station.

 Applicants must meet the eligibility criteria to be granted accreditation under the RO.
 It is not our role to interpret legislation on your behalf; we encourage you to seek legal and technical advice to help understand how the legislation applies to you.